elastic/connectors/docs/DEVELOPING.md

 ##### `oracle_home`

 Path of the Oracle home directory to run connector with thick mode for secured connection.
-Default value is `None`.
+Note: In case of unsecured connection, keep `oracle_home` field empty.

 ##### `wallet_configuration_path`

 Path of the oracle configuration files.
 Only applicable when configuration files are not at the default location.
-Default value is `None`.
+Note: If Wallet configuration files are located at default location, keep `wallet_configuration_path` field empty.

 ### Setup for a secured connection with Oracle
  - User needs to install the Oracle service on the system where the connector is running.